DoorDash Inc. (DASH) Shares Up Despite Recent Market Volatility

 MoffettNathanson gave a rating of “Outperform” to DASH, setting the target price at $79 in the report published on January 30th of the current year.

-Volatility was left at 4.08%, however, over the last 30 days, the volatility rate increased by 4.13%, as shares sank -2.14% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.01% lower at present.
+Volatility was left at 4.12%, however, over the last 30 days, the volatility rate increased by 4.53%, as shares surge +3.24% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.53% upper at present.

 Insider Trading